Updated in 2023

 As the number of applicants for new grad and entry level marketing positions grow, it’s imperative that you differentiate yourself from the competition.
-Your resume is a good way to tell an interviewer about your background and experience, but a portfolio is how you can show them.
-We want to outline everything you need to know to build the strongest marketing portfolio you can to land your dream job.

-Where should you build it?
+Where should you build your marketing portfolio?

 The site you use to build your portfolio should depend on the type of work you are planning to showcase.
 If you are a content writer, a WordPress blog or Medium page should be a good place for you to house your posts.